QClash: QClash 16 — 'Soft' comments and Zorko vs Miller

-QClash 16 was held at Metricon Stadium on 18 August 2018.
+QClash 16 was held at Carrara Stadium on 18 August 2018.
 In the week leading up to the game, Brisbane defender Nick Robertson spoke on Macquarie Sports Radio where he labelled Gold Coast players "soft" and that he thought they "take a bit of a backwards step when blokes go hard in at the footy."
 Robertson added "I hope they hear that too" as the radio interview concluded.
 Hours later Brisbane coach Chris Fagan publicly expressed disappointment over Robertson's comments.
 When asked about his thoughts on Robertson's comments the next day, Gold Coast midfielder Jack Bowes was diplomatic and said "we respect all opposition."
 The fiery clash began with Brisbane kicking three unanswered goals before Gold Coast managed to score a goal just before quarter time.
 Following the quarter time siren, tempers flared as a mini-melee broke out between the two teams.
 The tension rose to another level midway through the second quarter when Sean Lemmens collected Brandon Starcevich with a high shot.
 Mitch Robinson and Lemmens collided in the immediate aftermath, while Dayne Zorko was floored metres away after being pushed into by Alex Sexton.
 The Lions took a slender one-goal lead into halftime as Gold Coast had fought back with five goals in the second quarter.